Jim-Clack/Able/AbleStrategiesWebsite/AbleStrategiesWebsite/NonDeployable/Readme.txt

   Rebuild AbleCheckbook (release & debug) if you alter AbleLicensing, or this will not build.
   The name of the userinfo DB is "users.json" in release mode but "debug.json" in debug mode.
   Uses ASP.NET Core, not ASP.NET 4.x - see below.
+  AbleStrategies.CheckbookWsApi is redundant but necessary because of C# limitations

 About ASP .NET Core
   https://docs.microsoft.com/en-us/aspnet/core/fundamentals/choose-aspnet-framework?view=aspnetcore-6.0